-Droit de Suite (English translation: right to follow) is a unique right for artists that exists in some countries’ copyright law.
+Droit de suite (English translation: right to follow) is a unique right for artists that exists in some countries' copyright law.
 It ensures that the creator of an artistic work, or their heirs, receives part of the resale value of a physical work of art.

 What is Droit de Suite?

 The concept of droit de suite is fairly straightforward.
-Every time an artist’s work is resold within a certain statutorily-defined time period (in most jurisdictions, the life of the artist plus 50 to 70 years), the artist is entitled to receive a small percentage of the resale value.
-The percentage of royalties vary from country to country, with some payments going directly to the artist and others going into a general arts fund.
+Every time an artist's work is resold within a certain statutorily-defined time period (in most jurisdictions, the life of the artist plus 50 to 70 years), the artist is entitled to receive a small percentage of the resale value.
+The percentage of royalties varies from country to country, with some payments going directly to the artist and others going into a general arts fund.

-	The only other major jurisdiction with droit de suite legislation in North America is the state of California, where s.
+The only major jurisdiction with droit de suite legislation in North America is the state of California, where s.
 986 of the Civil Code has provided since 1977 for resale royalties of 5 percent on sales over $1,000 (USD).
-Australia, the Philippines, and EU countries all have a droit de suite in specified circumstances.
+Australia, the Philippines, and EU countries all have droit de suite in specified circumstances.

 A Droit de Suite Scenario

 For a practical understanding of this concept, let's look at a scenario where droit de suite does not apply and where it does.